shamansir/rpd/README.md

 colorInlet.stream(Kefir.repeatedly(500, ['red', 'navy']));
 ```

 Will send `red` and `navy` values every 500ms to a single color-value inlet in order.
-It's not the only feature which is available with streams, of course, see below for much more.
+It's not the only feature you get with streams, of course, see below for much more.

 Here are some GIFs in reduced quality, in addition to a video in rather good quality above, to help you decide if it worths to use this engine or not (also please take a look at code examples below!).